Southeast Region Federal Construction, Infrastructure & Environmental Summit

 - Bob Burton, Director, Defense Technology Transition Team

-- Matt Walters, Chief – SMS Technical Center of Expertise and Allison Long, Program Manager US Army Construction Engineering Research Laboratory (CERL) (Virtual program)
+- Matt Walters, Chief – SMS Technical Center of Expertise and Allison Long, Program Manager US Army Construction Engineering Research Laboratory (CERL) (Virtual)

 - Captain Luke Greene, Commander, Naval Facilities Engineering Systems Command (NAVFAC) PEO Industrial Infrastructure Office